nicolargo/glances/docs/glances-doc.rst

-                        hide kernel threads in process list --tree                display processes as a tree -b, --byte            display network rate in byte per second --fahrenheit          display temperature in Fahrenheit (default is Celsius) -1, --percpu          start Glances in per CPU mode --fs-free-space       display file system free space instead of used
+                        hide kernel threads in process list --tree                display processes as a tree -b, --byte            display network rate in byte per second --diskio-show-ramfs   show RAM Fs in the disk IO plugin --fahrenheit          display temperature in Fahrenheit (default is Celsius) -1, --percpu          start Glances in per CPU mode --fs-free-space       display file system free space instead of used